Intertwining periods and distinction for p-adic Galois symmetric pairs: Acknowledgement

 \section{Acknowledgement}

-We warmly thank Raphaël Beuzart-Plessis for his help in the writing of Section \ref{subsec prasad char} of Appendix \ref{app}, and Ahmed Moussaoui for useful conversations and explanations.
-We also thank Colette Moeglin for useful correspondence.
+We warmly thank Raphaël Beuzart-Plessis for his help in the writing of Section \ref{subsec prasad char} of Appendix \ref{app} and for sharing his preprint \cite{BP}, and Ahmed Moussaoui for useful conversations and explanations.
+We also thank Colette Moeglin for useful correspondence and the referee for a very careful reading of this work and many useful comments.
 The first named author thanks the CNRS for giving him a ``délégation" in 2020.
+The second named author was partially supported by Simons collaboration award number $709678$.